pi314/vd/README.md

 151 ││ vdir/
 ```

+Paths could be added directly for next round editing.

+Shell commands could be used to add paths in batch.
+Shell commands could be piped, but note that commands are ran one-by-one,
+i.e. each command's stdout is collected, returncode is checked,
+and then all pipe to stdin of the next command.

+If one command fails (i.e. returncode != 0), the pipeline stops, and stderr is appended in comment.

+The inventory could be sorted with `:sort` command.
+Several attributes are available, each of them could be prefixed with `-` for reversing the order.

-Edit the content, save and quit, and `vdir` prompts you the changes like this:
+When you're done, save and quit, and `vdir` prompts you the changes like this:

 ```
 [info] Delete:[LICENSE]